Top 10 Smallest Butterflies in the World

 ©Charles J. Sharp / CC BY-SA 4.0, via Wikimedia Commons – License

 A bit bigger and of more weight than its western pygmy blue cousin, this butterfly of North and Central America has a 3/4 inch wingspan.
-It shows up later in the spring than other blues and in its southern range, it is found year-round.
+It shows up later in the spring than other blues, but in its southern range, it is found year-round.
 The tops of the wings are purplish-blue on the male, while they are brown with areas of blue on the female.
 The underside of the wing is tiger-striped light brown and white with blue eyespots on the hind wing.

 The marine blue visits a wide variety of flowers including wild buckwheat, wild peas, wild licorice, wisteria, and plumbago.
 As with other blue butterflies, the caterpillar is sometimes “milked” for its honeydew by ants.